laashub-soa/neco-apps/docs/deploy.md

 ### Apply changes

 1. Deployment team confirms all changes the since last commit of `origin/release` branch are stable according to the CI result and the staging cluster deployment by `origin/master`.
-2. Developer adds a git tag `release-YYYY.MM.DD-UNIQUE_ID` with `master HEAD` branch, and push the tag.
+2. Developer adds a git tag `release-YYYY.MM.DD-UNIQUE_ID` with `stage HEAD` branch, and push the tag.
     **TODO: This operation might be automated by the simple script**
     ```console
-    $ git checkout master
+    $ git checkout stage
     $ git pull
     $ git tag release-$(date +%Y.%m.%d)-UNIQUE_ID
     $ git push origin --tags